ninja-whale/Document-Query-App/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue for any bugs, feature requests, or suggestions.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contact

-For any inquiries or issues, please contact [your-email@example.com].

----

-Replace placeholders like `"your-username"` and `"your-email@example.com"` with your actual GitHub username and email address.
-Also, make sure the repository URL in the clone command is accurate.
-If you have additional features or instructions specific to your project, you can add them to the README.